CWC Addict

 Some lumed prototypes also exist from the early 1990s converted from standard G10s, which bear the entire G10 NSN (6645-99-541-5317) and then 7362 added to denote the conversion.

-1980 - old logo slightly lower on dial than on lumed version; SWISS at bottom of the dial; no service code in front of NSN; no circled T on the dial, and dial and hands finished in white paint; only one serial number known - 606.
+1980 - old logo in the same place on the dial as on lumed version; SWISS at bottom of the dial; no service code in front of NSN; no circled T on the dial, and dial and hands finished in white; only one serial number known - 606 - although one other watch with this dial is also known.

-1981 - old logo slightly lower on dial than on lumed version; SWISS at bottom of the dial; no service code in front of NSN; no circled T on the dial, and dial and hands finished in white paint; known serial number range 1012 to 1023.
+1981 - old logo slightly lower on dial than on lumed version; SWISS at bottom of the dial; no service code in front of NSN; no circled T on the dial, and dial and hands finished in white; known serial number range 1012 to 1092.

 More details about all the issued navigators can be found in this MWR post.

 In 1999 the Pulsar G10 entered service with a date window as standard, and non-radioactive Luminova which effectively made the need for a separate Navigator in both lume and non-lume redundant.
-However, another version of the Navigator was manufactured in 2000 - the "GS2000" - about which there is some debate.
-According to CWC and other sources (in the comments section of the HODINKEE article about the 1980 dive watch, for instance!), 500 watches were issued to the RAF, but none have been definitively seen.
-Maybe they are sitting in a box in some Stores somewhere?
+Another version of the CWC Navigator was manufactured in 2000 - the "GS2000" - also with Luminova and with the same NSN as the Pulsar, 6645-99-6052627 .
+According to CWC and other sources (in the comments section of the HODINKEE article about the 1980 dive watch, for instance!), 500 watches were issued to the RAF.
+The GS2000 watches are marked 6B, but none have been seen with the "normal" British military issue markings of 'serial number / year'.
+However, some ex-servicemen have said that these were issued without those markings - possibly with just a C or a C and a serial number.
+This is despite the fact that the C marking on CWC watches normally means it is a Civilian (non-issued) watch.

 Powered by GoDaddy Website Builder